Chin people are of Mongol

 1. Working together with younger generations, adult and older people as a community to improve life chances.

-2. To promote our cultural value, knowledge, skill and enable younger generation with Chin literal education.
+2. To promote our cultural values, knowledge, skills and enable the younger generation with Chin literacy education.

-3. To help Chin community in local integration, thriving together with multicultural Canadian society from our neighborhood to every corner of society.
+3. To help the Chin community in local integration, thriving together with multicultural Canadian society from our neighbourhood to every corner of society.

 Aims and Vision